guoyu07/flaplid/README.md

 ## Prerequisites

-All you need is a **operating system with at least Java 8 installed**. (`sudo apt install openjdk-8-jre-headless`) Flaplid is known to be working on Linux, OSX and Windows.
+All you need is a **operating system with at least Java 8 installed**. (`sudo apt install openjdk-8-jre-headless`) Flaplid is known to be working on Linux and OSX.

 For checks that use a headless browser, you have to install phantomjs.
 Do not use the phantomjs provided by your operating system package manager because it will be most likely too old.
 Instead, download the binary from [phantomjs.org](http://phantomjs.org/download.html)